Were You In A Boat Accident? Get Your Life Back.

 Just as with car accidents, negligent boat operators can be held liable for the damages they have caused by their negligence.
 If you have been hurt by someone else’s negligence or recklessness on the water from Sebastian down to Jupiter, the lawyers at Vocelle & Berg, LLP, can help you recover the compensation you need to move on with your life.

-Most often boating accidents are attributable to negligence on the part of the owner or operator of the boat, committing dangerous errors such as speeding, reckless driving, distracted driving and drunk driving.
-Other common boat accident causes include:
+Often, boating accidents and resulting injuries are attributable to negligence on the part of the owner or operator of the boat, committing dangerous errors such as:

 - A negligent or reckless passenger on the boat

-- Another boat, jet ski or other personal watercraft being negligently operated in the vicinity
+- Another boat, Jet Ski or another personal watercraft being negligently operated in the vicinity

 - Boat is rented out by a company without necessary safety equipment